bids-standard/bids-specification/src/modality-specific-files/microelectrode-electrophysiology.md

 }` \

-whereas "<my_probe_id>" has to exist also in the probes.tsv file and “<list of contour points>” is a list of x,y(,z) tuples providing the contour of the probe in the same reference frame as the electrode coordinates (see electrodes.tsv).
+Whereas `<my_probe_id>` has to exist also in the `probes.tsv` file and `<list of contour points>` is a list of x, y(, z) tuples providing the contour of the probe in the same reference frame as the electrode coordinates (see `electrodes.tsv`).
-In case of different units used than in the electrodes.tsv the key “Unit” can be used here to provide the spatial unit of the coordinate points.
+In case of different units used than in the `electrodes.tsv`, the key `Unit` can be used here to provide the spatial unit of the coordinate points.

 ### Task (*see also  iEEG.json*)